E31a3152

 Does The Pingle Academy have a Special Educational Needs Co-ordinator?

-The Special Educational Needs Co-ordinator (SENCO) is Miss S Khan.
-She works with students, teachers, parents and external agencies to ensure that students’ needs are being met.
-Miss S Khan works in the Academy Monday to Friday and can be contacted on skhan.pingle@deferrerstrust.com.
-She will be happy to make an appointment with you to discuss any concerns or questions you may have.
-She is supported by two Assistant SENCO’s Ms Lane and Mrs Townsend.
+The Special Educational Needs Co-ordinator (SENDCo) is Miss S Khan.
+Miss Khan works with students, teachers, parents and external agencies to ensure that students’ needs are being met.
+Miss Khan works in the academy Monday to Friday and can be contacted via email: skhan.tpa@affinitylp.co.uk Miss Khan will be happy to make an appointment with you to discuss any questions you may have.

 What kinds of Special Educational Needs does The Pingle Academy make provision for?